bobia9991/Variant-Detection-Introduction-GATK/README.md

 ### Sample Data Download
-For this pipe line we are using **NA12878** test sample where it contain SRX655430: Details of this sample origin is explained in the freebayes tutorial.
+For the GATK pipe line we will be using SRR1517848 dataset belongs to PRJNA59853 project.
+The project was designed by Broad institute as a part of generating haplotype map for human genome.
+SRR1517848 dataset is a Illumina random exon sequencing of genomic DNA paired-end library sequenced on Illumina HiSeq 2000 platform with read length of 75bps.

 <pre>
 #!/bin/bash